Is God Merciful or Mad at Me? (I Can't Tell Sometimes)

-When you read through Jude’s letter, it is easy to see his merciful heart shine through the ink.
+When you read through the letter of Jude in the Bible, it is easy to see his merciful heart shine through the ink.
 In this letter that exposes false teachers who have crept into the church, Jude has much to say about God’s mercy and love.

-Yet, despite how highly Jude lifts up God’s love and mercy in Christ, he by no means shies away from the fact that God will judge those who reject him.
+Yet, despite how highly Jude lifts up God’s love and mercy in Christ, he doesn't shy away from the fact that God will judge those who reject him.

 Is this really the same letter?
 How could someone write so expressively about God’s love and mercy, yet so harshly about his wrath and judgment?

-Both these concepts are present in the gospel.
-If we lose either one, we lose the full message of what Jesus came to do for us, and why.
+Both these concepts are present in the gospel of Jesus Christ.
+If we lose either mercy or wrath, we lose the full message of what Jesus came to do for us, and why.

 In one, single act, God showed his amazing mercy by pouring his wrath out on his Son.
-Jesus received judgment in our place so that we might receive God’s grace instead.
+Jesus received God's wrath and judgment in our place so that we might receive God’s mercy and grace instead.